marmarek/qubes-doc/en/_doc/external/security-guides/multifactor-authentication.md

 an external service.
 This process will vary slightly from service to service but is largely the same.

 1. Proceed with setting up multi-factor authentication as you normally would.
    If you are prompted to scan a QR code, instead select the option (if available) to view the secret key as text:

     ![Secret Key Example 0](/attachment/wiki/Multi-factorAuthentication/secret-key-example-0.png)

    You should then see the secret key as text:

     ![Secret Key Example 1](/attachment/wiki/Multi-factorAuthentication/secret-key-example-1.png)

    Note that the length and format of the secret key may vary by service:

     ![Secret Key Example 2](/attachment/wiki/Multi-factorAuthentication/secret-key-example-2.png)

 2. In your MFA AppVM, you can now use `oathtool` to generate base32 TOTP authentication tokens just like Google Authenticator would.
 In this example, we'll use the secret key `xd2n mx5t ekg6 h6bi u74d 745k n4m7 zy3x` from the second image above (substitute your own):

+    ```bash_session
     [user@mfa ~]$ oathtool --base32 --totp "xd2n mx5t ekg6 h6bi u74d 745k n4m7 zy3x"
     279365
+    ```

    The output is `279365`.
 This is what you would enter when prompted for an authenticator code.
 (Note that this is a *time*-based one-time password, which means that your VM's clock must be sufficiently accurate in order to generate a valid token.
 Qubes handles VM time syncing automatically, so you normally shouldn't have to worry about this.
 As usual, the token will change after a short period of time.)

 3. To make this easier on ourselves in the future, we can create a simple shell script for each service we use.
 (The example service here is a Google account, using the example key from above.
 You'll get a unique secret key from each service.)
 Create the script like so:

+    ```shell_session
     [user@mfa ~]$ > google
     [user@mfa ~]$ vi google

     #!/usr/bin/env bash
     ##My Google Account
     ##me@gmail.com
     oathtool --base32 --totp "xd2n mx5t ekg6 h6bi u74d 745k n4m7 zy3x"

     [user@mfa ~]$ chmod +x google
+    ```

    Since the secret key stored in the script never changes, we should never have to update this script, but we can easily do so if we ever want to.

 4. Now, whenever Google prompts us for an authenticator code, all we have to do is this:

+    ```shell_session
     [user@mfa ~]$ ./google
     640916
+    ```

    Done!

 5. Now you can create scripts for any other TOTP-supporting services you use, and enjoy the security and ease of quickly generating authentication tokens right from your Qubes VM command-line:

+    ```shell_session
     [user@mfa ~]$ ./github
     495272
     [user@mfa ~]$ ./aws
     396732
     [user@mfa ~]$ ./facebook
     851956
     [user@mfa ~]$ ./dropbox
     294106
     [user@mfa ~]$ ./microsoft
     295592
     [user@mfa ~]$ ./slack
     501731
     [user@mfa ~]$ ./wordpress
     914625
     [user@mfa ~]$ ./tumblr
     701463
+    ```

    For a more complete list of compatible services, see [here][usage].

 [YubiKey]: /doc/YubiKey/
 [MFA]: https://en.wikipedia.org/wiki/Multi-factor_authentication